kangchengX/market-regime/README.md

 using pure CNN AutoEncoder without recurrent connection effectively detects the 2008 Global Financial Crisis and 2019 COVID-19 periods.

+These models can be used to identify the current regime, which provides an overall speculation on the market behaviour in the near feature.
+The market regime can also serve as a crucial feature for predicting price changes of financial products.

 The overview of the four models can be seen in the table below:

 | Model         | Model Structure | Deep Module Structure |